srinivaspallapu9/rural_signal_measurement/README.md

 ## 📜 License

-This project is developed for educational, research, and community service purposes.
+This project is intended for educational, research, and community service purposes.

 ---

 <p align="center">
-  Made with ❤️ using Flutter
+  <b>Made with ❤️ using Flutter</b>
 </p>